-The WSU Potato Alerts e-newsletter is relevant to potato production in Washington's irrigated Columbia Basin.
-The alerts are issued weekly during the potato growing season.
+The WSU Potato Alerts e-newsletter covers topics important to potato production in the irrigated Columbia Basin.
+The alerts are issued weekly during the potato growing season, with additional issues sent on special occasions.
 If you would like to subscribe to our alerts, click HERE and select Potato Pest Alert.
-A synopsis of the August 2021 through June 2022 issues are shown below (click on the issue date to see the full report).
+A summary of each issue (since Aug.
+2021) is shown below (click on the issue date to see the full report).

 September 9th 2022 WSU POTATO ALERT - 18th potato alert for the 2022 growing season.